Bill Good Marketing

 • Using SEO to help your prospects find you organically through search engines like Bing, Brave, or Google search.

-• Distributing your content through online channels, such as via social media and email.
+• Distributing your educational content through online channels, such as via social media and email.

 • Promoting your content where it’s appropriate, including jumping on visibility opportunities and other creative ways to make people link to your content.